-If the Operator conducts passenger flights with or without cabin crew, the Operator shall have a policy and associated procedures for addressing passengers that exhibit unruly behavior and/or interfere with a crew member prior to or during flight.
+The Operator shall have a policy and associated procedures for addressing passengers that exhibit unruly behavior and/or interfere with a crew member prior to or during flight.
 Such policy and procedures shall be in accordance with local laws and regulations, and also specify reasonable measures for ensuring passengers obey lawful commands from the PIC and/or cabin crew for the purpose of securing the safety of the aircraft, persons on board and their property.
 As a minimum, the policy and procedures shall address:

-- (i) Identification of unruly behavior; - (ii) Conditions under which passengers may be denied boarding, disembarked or restrained in accordance with the authority of the PIC; - (iii) Reporting of instances of unruly behavior.
+- (i) Identification of passenger unruly behavior and interference; - (ii) Conditions under which passengers may be denied boarding, disembarked or restrained in accordance with the authority of the PIC: - (iii) Reporting of instances of unruly behavior.
 (GM)

 Identified/Assessed the policy and associated procedures for addressing passengers that exhibit unruly behavior and/or interfere with a crew member prior to or during flight.

-- □ Interviewed responsible manager(s) in cabin operations. - Observed line cabin operations (focus: procedures for handling of unruly passengers, crew member interference). - □ Other Actions (Specify)
+Interviewed responsible manager(s) in cabin operations. П Observed line cabin operations (focus: procedures for handling of unruly passengers, crew member interference).